 ZY

-I try to view the world through critical lenses, to challenge existing thoughts/solutions to be a bit more considerate/complete.
-I do not reply to DMs for non-personal (with respect to the user who reached out directly) discussions, and will post here instead with reference to the user, and will post my reply there.
+I try to practice independent reasoning/critical thinking, to challenge current solutions to be more considerate/complete.
+I do not reply to DMs for non-personal (with respect to the user who reached out directly) discussions, and will post here instead with reference to the user and my reply.

 Wiki Contributions